What are Betta Stress Stripes and How to Get Rid of Them

 Stress stripes are easy to differentiate from breeding stripes.
-Stress stripes run vertically along the length of a male or female betta fish’s body, whereas breeding stripes are much thicker and shorter than stress lines which are often only 1-2 millimeters thick, and will only be found on a female betta.
+Stress stripes run vertically along the length of a male or female betta fish’s body, whereas female betta breeding stripes are much thicker and shorter than stress lines which are often only 1-2 millimeters thick.

-The appearance of breeding stripes shows that your female betta is ready and able to mate, and this is the perfect time to introduce them to a male betta.
+The appearance of female betta breeding stripes shows that your female betta is ready and able to mate, and this is the perfect time to introduce them to a male betta.

 When stress stripes appear on your betta fish, they are usually accompanied by other symptoms of stress or changes in fish behavior, and you will need to identify the cause of the stress before there are further problems with your betta’s health.